Shares4Schools is a real money investment competition in which Year 12 students invest £2,000 in the stock market.

 2. During the period of the competition, teams should invest their £2,000 into shares of their choice.

 3. While the team does not have to invest all £2,000 in one go, it does need to invest at least £500 by the end of December.

 4. The team must make a minimum of ten trades (either sales or purchases) during the period of the competition.

 5. By the competition closing date, the team with the highest value portfolio shown on the league table will be the overall winner (subject to compliance with Rules 3 and 4).

 Eligibility and team numbers

-6. The competition is open to students in Year 12 in the academic year 2019/20 (Secondary 5 in Scotland) during the academic year the competition takes place.
+6. Shares4Schools is open to students who will be in Year 12 (Secondary 5 in Scotland) during the academic year the competition takes place.
 Given that the competition runs through final exam season we do not consider it suitable for students in Years 11 or 13.